 Naproxen and Diphenhydramine

 - This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
 If these happen, they can be deadly.
 The risk of these side effects may be greater if you have heart disease or risks for heart disease.
 However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
 The risk of these health problems can happen as soon as the first weeks of using naproxen and diphenhydramine and may be greater with higher doses or with long-term use.
-Do not use this medicine right before or after bypass heart surgery.
+Do not use naproxen and diphenhydramine right before or after bypass heart surgery.